juxor/afaq/markdown/secJ5.md

 transforming the environment and breaking the path-dependency which stops economic liberty from flowering to its full potential.

- ## J.5.12 If self-management were more efficient then surely the market would
+## J.5.12 If self-management were more efficient then surely capitalists would
-force capitalists to introduce it?
+introduce it?

 Some supporters of capitalism argue that if self-management really were more efficient than hierarchy, then capitalists would be forced to introduce it by the market.
 As propertarian Robert Nozick argued, if workers' control meant that _"the productivity of the workers in a factory **rises** . . . then the